Mayton Eugenio

-Mayton Eugenio (born Mayton Eugenio; 14 September 1992 in Quezon City, Philippines), is a Filipina commercial model, actress and dancer.
+Mayton Eugenio (born September 14, 1992) is a Filipina commercial model, actress and dancer.

 She is well-known as the daughter of veteran choreographer and one of the Philippines' famous dance icons, Geleen Eugenio, and has been cast in various roles such as Weng Dimagiba in the horror-thriller series Dormitoryo in GMA Network.

 In 2015, Eugenio finished her culinary course at the Center for Asian Culinary Studies, under Café Ysabel.

 In 2016, she signed a contract with Viva Artists Agency.